Airbag Safety Defect Attorneys

 Airbags provide significant additional protection to drivers and passengers by limiting crash forces and protecting occupants from contact with the hard surfaces of the vehicle.

-However, because airbags must deploy at a high rate of speed to be effective, airbags can also present a safety risk to automobile occupants.
-If you believe your accident was caused by a defective airbag, feel free to contact our auto defect lawyers and have our team assess your case.
+However, because airbags must deploy at a high rate of speed to be effective, they can also present a safety risk to automobile occupants by deploying with excessive force, not deploying at all, or deploying when the vehicle isn't involved in a crash.

 The most common types of airbags today are frontal and side airbags: